romi/romi-robots-docs/docs/Scanner/docker/docker_compose.md

       - "3000:3000"
 ```

-!!!warning
+!!! warning
-    This assumes that you have to `romidata` repository cloned next to the one of `3d-plantviewer`.
+    This assumes that you have to `plantdb` repository cloned next to the one of `plant-3d-explorer`.